 The Hardwick Law Firm has a command of creating innovative financing structures that are seminal to any real estate development, as well as the development incentives that often determine whether a challenging real estate concept can become a reality, when resources are few.
 Our Project Finance Practice Group is knowledgeable and is skilled in creatively working with our clients to develop a detailed strategy for development and structuring gap financing that seizes upon multiple resources.
-Our attorneys assist in every area of a project financing, from the earliest planning and negotiation stages through project completion and even afterward, in ongoing management and compliance.
-For over 20 years, the Hardwick Law Firm has represented states, counties, cities, universities, developers, investors, lenders, borrowers, other bond issuers, and bond purchasers a wide range of project finance transactions, both large and small.
+Our attorneys assist in every area of project financing, from the earliest planning and negotiation stages through project completion and even afterward, in ongoing management and compliance.
+For over 20 years, the Hardwick Law Firm has represented states, counties, cities, universities, developers, investors, lenders, borrowers, other bond issuers, and bond purchasers with a wide range of project finance transactions, both large and small.

 Our expertise is recognized on a state and national level:

-- One of the first minority owned law firms to be ranked in The Bond Buyer’s top 5 bond counsel in the State of Missouri and the State of Illinois
+- One of the first minority owned law firms to be ranked in The Bond Buyer’s top 5 bond counsel in the State of Missouri and the State of Illinois.

-- Ranked as a Red-Book Municipal Bond firm, among the top 25 bond counsel firms in the Midwest by the Bond Buyer
+- Ranked as a Red-Book Municipal Bond firm, among the top 25 bond counsel firms in the Midwest by the Bond Buyer.

-- Consistently ranked within the top four among all bond counsel law firms in the State of Missouri for the volume of municipal bonds upon which it has rendered legal opinions
+- Consistently ranked within the top four among all bond counsel law firms in the State of Missouri for the volume of municipal bonds upon which it has rendered legal opinions.

 Utilizing our knowledge and expertise as finance counsel, the Hardwick Law Firm has developed a solid understanding of how to effectively structure finance packages for private and public development projects.
 Representing lenders and borrowers, guarantors and letter of credit providers, the Firm is adept at structuring our client’s financings.
 Working hand-in-hand, we offer experienced and patient guidance, start to finish.